dannyhope/uxbrighton/_posts/2024-05-14-business-strategy-mapping-for-designers.md

 ---
 layout: event-page
-title: "Business Strategy Mapping for Designers "
+title: Business Strategy Mapping for Designers
 description: A workshop to bring clarity to the business strategy at your organisation, empowering you to have more business impact and influence
 social-image: /images/bsm4d-workshop-speaker-twitter-.png